PROFILE

 GOVERNMENT AND POLITICAL CONDITIONS

-insurrection.
-Colonel Azali seized power in a
+President Azali seized power in a bloodless coup

-bloodless coup in April 1999, overthrowing
+in April 1999, overthrowing interim President

-who himself had held the office since the death
+held the office since the death of

-of democratically elected President Mohamed Taki
+democratically elected President Mohamed Taki

 Abdoulkarim in November 1998.
 In May 1999, Azali